QLe13/CatPaws/docs/index.md

 Run npm install express dotenv nodemon cors mongoose.
 Run npm run dev.

+# User Guide

+Upon opening the application, a user will see a login window.
+After submiting their username and password, the user will be brought to either the student interface or teacher interface.
+See guides of each below.

+### Student User

+A student user will be brought to their landing page, where they will see the classes that they are currently taking.
+By clicking the buttons above the table, they will be able to switch between classes for the current semester and classes for the next semester.

+### Teacher User

 # Modifications from the Client

 ### Client Meeting One